 The 2026 Water Rate Increase Wave: What Commercial Properties Should Do Now

-Cities across the U.S. are raising or proposing water, sewer, drought, and stormwater rates in 2026.
+Cities across the U.S. are raising or changing water, sewer, drought, and stormwater costs in 2026.
 This national analysis explains what the pattern means for commercial properties.

 Key Takeaway

 The 2026 water-rate story is national.
-San Diego raised water 14.7% and wastewater 6%; Columbus raised water 18% and sewer 8%; Denver added drought pricing; West Sacramento and Cerritos adopted multi-year schedules; Pasco and Salt Lake City cite infrastructure investment; San Francisco is moving proposed FY2027-FY2028 rates through public hearing; and NYC proposed a 3.7% FY2026 increase.
+San Diego raised water 14.7% and wastewater 6%; Columbus raised water 18% and sewer 8%; Denver and Aspen added drought pressure; Tacoma, Goodyear, Toledo, and Cincinnati show meter-size, sewer, stormwater, and tier complexity; and several cities adopted or proposed multi-year schedules.
 Commercial properties should treat water as a controllable operating-expense category, not a fixed utility line.

 14.7%